- Destinations AsiaCaribbeanEurope

 Thank you for your interest in this trip.
-If you want to revisit this page, use the QR-code shown or use the following link: https://www.itravel.com/select/6459-caribbean-adventure-vacation
+If you want to revisit this page, use the QR-code shown or use the following link: http://www.itravel.com/select/6459-caribbean-adventure-vacation

-Visit the statue of Columbus in Santo Domingo.
+Visit the Columbus statue in Santo Domingo.

 You will also meet iguanas along the way!

-Try your luck and search for the precious blue stones.
+Search for the precious blue stones.

-The city of Santo Domingo will attract you with its beautiful beach promenade.
+Santo Domingo will attract you with its beautiful beach promenade.

 Fancy a little more action?
 Go rafting in the rough rivers of the Dominican Republic.